coder966/spring-boot-starter-multi-security-realms/README.md

 ### Client Application (Frontend)

 - The client app should call the realm authentication endpoint.
-- You will receive a JWT token in the response body as a string.
-- Store this token and pass in all subsequent requests in the `Authorization` header.
+- You will receive an access token in the response body field `token`, store it and pass it to all subsequent requests in the `Authorization` header.
-- If the realm requires additional authentication steps from you (MFA), you will see the required authentication step name in the response body `nextAuthenticationStep`.
-Render this step form and again submit to the same authentication endpoint.
+- If the realm requires additional authentication steps from you (MFA), you will see the required authentication step name in the response body field `nextAuthenticationStep`.
+Redirect the user or render this step form and again submit to the same authentication endpoint.
-- In any case, if there is an error in the authentication (for example, bad credentials), you will receive the error in the response body `error`.
+- In any case, if there is an error in the authentication (for example, bad credentials, bad otp, etc...), you will receive the error in the response body field
+  `error`, and the HTTP status will be `400`.

 #### Sample Response (success)

+Rendered username+password form and submitted, and got:

 ```json
 {